 Denpasar - DPS

 This flight did not disappoint me too much at the current price point, although there need to be some significant circumstances for me to be able to sample the offering again since I'm not based near Denpasar DPS.
-With lie-flat seats, acceptable meal and wine offerings, and lounge access (even if it's a contract lounge since lounge access in Singapore SIN isn't that cheap), I can say this flight is the second cheapest business class offering on Singapore - Indonesia route after Batik Air's flights to Jakarta CGK which can be only very slightly more expensive than Garuda Indonesia economy class and also value-wise the best deal.
+With fully lie-flat seats, acceptable meal and wine offerings, and lounge access (even if it's a contract lounge since lounge access in Singapore SIN isn't that cheap), I can say this flight is the second cheapest business class offering on Singapore - Indonesia route after Batik Air's flights to Jakarta CGK which can be only very slightly more expensive than Garuda Indonesia economy class and also value-wise the best deal.

 While the ratings may be a bit on the harsher side, I can see that it was due to the limitations KLM has since the flight was from an outstation base.
 Some details can be improved, but I focus more towards my ability to feel comfortable and stay productive throughout the trip, and also to get easy access to and from the airport.